decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 **📔 Note**:
 In the advanced mode, these items have a **Visibility** component set to invisible.
 This component doesn't affect the visibility of the items on the editor, but any item set to invisible isn't seen by players when running a preview.
 {{< /hint >}}

-## Multiplayer

-All smart items are multiplayer by default.
-This means that if multiple players are in the scene, the changes that one player does are seen by all other players.
-For example, if one player opens a door, all other players see it open too.

-Note that the state of the item is only kept as long as there are players in the scene.
-If all players go away, the door will revert back to its default closed state.

-By default, all items share their updates on only the components that are relevant to their normal behavior.
-You can change this in the [Advanced View]({{< ref "/content/creator/sdk7/web-editor/smart-items-advanced.md" >}}).

 ## Using smart items on VS Studio